FrankC01/cargo-solana/README.md

 Cargo tool to generate boilerplate Solana program to save time in basic setup.

 Program creation behaviors:
-* If creating a project, `git` is assumed and a repo initialized
-* If initializing just a program, VCS is ignored
-* Program
+* Program is added to 'workplace' members in current directory Cargo.toml
     * entry point includes starter unit test framework for BPF testing and debugging
     * Program account serialization / deserialization implemented using Pack trait assuming non-variable data
+    * `borsh` is used in serialization and deserialization
     * Account structure
         * Includes initialization flag (u8) and verification
-        * Includes version field (u8) for future change management.
-See COOKBOOK REF
+        * Includes version field (u8) for future change management. [cookbook](https://solanacookbook.com/guides/data-migration.html)
     * `msg!` sprinkled throughout.
 Recommend removing these as you go as they consume Compute Units
     * Addition Cargo.toml `dependencies`
         * `borsh` : For serialize/deserialize